rhyslwells/Data-Archive/content/standardised/Recommender systems.md

 2. Item Data: Information about the items being recommended, which can include attributes, descriptions, and metadata.

 3. Recommendation Algorithms: The methods used to generate recommendations.
 Common approaches include:
-   - Collaborative Filtering: This technique relies on the behavior and preferences of similar users.
+   - [[Collaborative Filtering]]: This technique relies on the behavior and preferences of similar users.
 It can be user-based (finding similar users) or item-based (finding similar items).
    - Content-Based Filtering: This approach recommends items based on the features of the items and the preferences of the user.
 For example, if a user likes action movies, the system will recommend other action movies based on their attributes.
    - Hybrid Methods: Combining collaborative and content-based filtering to improve recommendation accuracy and overcome limitations of each method.